appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

     };
 ```
 - **onResults** `(next: string, prev: string) => void`;
-can be used to listen for the `results` property changes.
+can be used to listen for the `results` property changes
 - **onSuggestions:** `(next: string, prev: string) => void`;
-can be used to listen for the `suggestions` property changes.
+can be used to listen for the `suggestions` property changes
 - **onError** `(error: any) => void`;
 called when there is an error while fetching results
 - **onSuggestionsError** `(error: any) => void`;